Supplemental Terms – Outbound Communication Service

 6.4.13.
 A private network requires Client to provide network connection into Genesys data center location.
 Client provides network switch and firewall.

 6.4.14.
 Agent Voice Portal (AVP) is required for predictive dialer calls unless a CTI connection is established.
-Agents will be connected to the Genesys Engage Platform for the duration of their session.
+Agents will be connected to the Genesys Multicloud CX Platform for the duration of their session.

 6.4.15.
 Agent idle and after call work times will be billed while agents are connected to the Genesys Platform unless a Private Network or Toll Free connection is in place.